pPris/pr-workflow-test/docs.md

 ## Overview of features

-As a brief overview, the following are the tasks that have been automated in this repository.
+Briefly, the following are the tasks that have been automated in this repository.
 These have been automated by using customly written actions in github workflows.

-1. Editting labels assigned to PRs when they are newly opened, or when they are converted from a draft PR to a ready-for-review PR or vice versa on github.
+1. Editting labels assigned to PRs when they are newly opened, or when they are converted from a draft PR to a ready-for-review PR or vice versa on the github webpage.

 1. Editting labels assigned to PRs with the s.ToReview or s.FinalReview when the latest commit fails checks

 1. Restoring review labels when the PR author gets the checks passing once again

-These features were prioritised for implementation after some discussion with experienced contributers in TEAMMATES.
+These features were prioritised for implementation after some discussion with experienced TEAMMATES contributers.
 Hence do discuss with them before starting any PRs related to adding to these features.

 # Organisation of files

 Here is how the files related to workflow automation have been organised.

 * **/.github/workflow**
-  * Yaml files that trigger a workflow will be found here
+  * yaml files that trigger a workflow will be found here
   * The github actions api searches this exact path for workflow files so this folder should not be renamed
 * **./.github/pr-management**
-  * All files that are related to automating pr-management have been grouped under this folder
+  * All files that are related to automating pr management have been grouped under this folder
 * **./.github/pr-management/common**
-  * This folder conatins all the common code that can be used by multiple actions
+  * This folder contains all the common code that can be used by multiple actions
   * Functions that need to be used by different actions can be kept in this common folder to avoid reuse
 * **./.github/pr-management/common/github-helper**
   * This folder contains modules that abstract away the github api (i.e. usages of the octokit module)